The Cost of the Bad Procurement Process [Part 1]

 Typically, the cost of a sourcing process includes

-This table represents a cost estimate of a simple RFP (e.g., with no trials/prototypes, site visits, and the boiler-plate contract requiring minimum drafting.)
+This table represents a cost estimate for a simple RFP (e.g., with no trials/prototypes, site visits, or boiler-plate contract requiring minimum drafting).

 At the hourly cost of $36 (an equivalent of $100k per annum,) this model returns the transactional cost of around $6k for the 3-vendor RFP.
 Each extra vendor adds around $1k.